liweinan/liweinan.github.io/_posts/2017-03-15-core-classes-to-implement-resteasy-container.md

 ![2017-03-15-call-digram.png]({{ site.url }}/assets/2017-03-15-call-digram.png)

 From the above diagram, we can see how does `ResourceMethodRegistry` integrates mutliple parts together to prepare RESTEasy container for dealing with requests.
 We can the info are fetched from `ResteasyProviderFactory`, and we can see `ResourceMethodInvoker` and `ResourceLocatorInvoker` are added into multiple `Node` classes.
 In this way, the `Node` classes with its `Invoker` classes can be used for later requests matching and processing work.
-For more details on this part, you can refer to the [RESTEasy Implementation of JAX-RS SPEC 2.0 Section 3.7](http://weinan.io/2017/03/04/jaxrs-spec3_7.html).
+For more details on this part, you can refer to the [sec3.7].

 Now we should check the `ResteasyDeployment` start process.
 The `ResteasyDeployment.start()` method is the initialisation method of the RESTEasy container.
 Here is the sequence diagram of the method: